Tudills/Home-Lab/README.md

 ![download from URL](https://github.com/user-attachments/assets/83c06d1b-4f09-4f91-831b-677c0390c8c2)

-As a decent starting point, we may as well grab a debian 12 iso Download
+As a decent starting point, we may as well grab a Debian 12 ISO Download

 ## Starting out with Some OS's ##